doofin/java-driver/manual/core/performance/README.md

     .build();
 ```

-Simple statements are also completely stateless, so you can store them as constants.
+Also, note that you don't need a driver `Session` to create simple statements: they can be
+initialized statically and stored as constants.

 #### Prepared statements